htcondor/htcondor/docs/cloud-computing/annex-users-guide.rst

 ''''''''''''''''''''

-*condor_annex* supports Spot instances via an AWS technology called “Spot Fleet”.
+*condor_annex* supports Spot instances via an AWS technology called "Spot Fleet".
 Normally, when you request instances, you request a specific type of instance (the default on-demand instance is, for instance, ‘m4.large'.)
 However, in many cases, you don't care too much about how many cores an intance has – HTCondor will automatically advertise the right number and schedule jobs appropriately, so why would you?
-In such cases – or in other cases where your jobs will run acceptably on more than one type of instance – you can make a Spot Fleet request which says something like “give me a thousand cores as cheaply as possible”, and specify that an ‘m4.large' instance has two cores, while ‘m4.xlarge' has four, and so on.
+In such cases – or in other cases where your jobs will run acceptably on more than one type of instance – you can make a Spot Fleet request which says something like "give me a thousand cores as cheaply as possible", and specify that an ‘m4.large' instance has two cores, while ‘m4.xlarge' has four, and so on.
 (The interface actually allows you to assign arbitrary values – like HTCondor slot weights – to each instance type\ `:sup:`3` <ref63.html#fn3x7>`__ , but the default value